JJacobPR/Developer_CV_Browser/frontend/README.md

 ## Notes

-- Tests are now only configured with some exemplary added (to be changed in th future)
+- Tests are now only configured with some exemplary added (to be changed in the future)
 - State will need to be extended with new slices if the application grows
 - This is a portfolio project.
 No plans of deploying it long term.